 Harpoon Brewery - 306 Northern Ave., Boston

-It’s worth a visit if you like Harpoon.
+It’s worth a visit if you like Harpoon and UFO Beers.
 Basically, it’s just a one room bar with a view of the brewery floor.
 Tours are now only available on Saturday and Sunday.
 Other days (except Monday when it is closed) there is a free tasting at 4pm plus an extra one at 2pm on Fridays.
 (And its free) The tour guy’s are friendly and politely informative about their beer.
 11 taps of very good fresh beer with at least a couple you can’t ordinarily find.
 Some interesting and perhaps a bit overpriced merchandise items but hey, the samples are free! for no nonsense people who want to talk to some good folks and enjoy some good beer you don’t want to miss this place.

 Rock Bottom Boston– 115 Stuart Street, Boston